chalmers-revere/opendlv-video-h264-decoder/README.md

 container to provide tokens describing the shared memory area.
 The parameters to the application are:

-* `--cid=111`: Identifier of the OD4Session to broadcast the h264 frames to
+* `--cid=111`: Identifier of the OD4Session to listen for h264 frames
+* `--id=2`: Optional identifier to listen only for those h264 frames with the matching senderStamp of the OD4Session
 * `--name=XYZ`: Name of the shared memory area to create for storing the ARGB image data
-* `--verbose`: Display decoding information and render the image to screen (requires X11)
+* `--verbose`: Display decoding information and render the image to screen (requires X11; run `xhost +` to allow access to you X11 server)

 ## License